December 04, 2023

-Narrow Back Adjustment for a Set-In Sleeve - Breeze, Fable, Scenic, Vista, Ridgeway, Pixie Coat
+Narrow Back Adjustment for a Set-In Sleeve - Breeze, Fable, Scenic, Vista, Ridgeway, Pixie Coat, Plains

 This adjustment is for sewists for whom the shoulder seam length is correct, but for whom more (or less) space between the shoulder blades is needed for comfort.
 A broad back adjustment is especially helpful when the wearer feels restricted by their garment when reaching forward.
 If you find that you have a lot of excess fabric or drag lines vertically down the back of your top, especially near the sleeves, then you may need a narrow back adjustment.